A case study on how we wrote and designed our ebook from start to finish

 In the first draft, we’ve put everything on one page.
 But it was too crowded, there wasn’t enough room for more text, and you couldn't see the screenshots well.

-In the second draft, we tried a few different layouts, thinking “If we rearrange the elements in the right way, harmony will emerge”.
+In the second draft, we tried a few different layouts, thinking, “If we rearrange the elements in the right way, harmony will emerge”.
 It didn't.
 Images clashed with text, each trying to hog our attention, and the page ended up too busy and unpleasant to read.

 So we decided to give screenshots their own page - after all, they provided as much value as the text, if not more.

-But if the reader views the ebook as a single page, we’ve put some signifiers to improve the coherence so they never have to think "where am I?" or “what’s this?”
+But if the reader views the ebook as a single page, we’ve put some signifiers to improve the coherence so they never have to think ,"where am I?" or “what’s this?”

 Layout and assets - 10 days

-Now we had to create screenshots for each tool.
+Now, we had to create screenshots for each tool.
 We thought about what's special about each tool and what the most representative screenshot would be.

 Then we went into each app, took a screenshot or two, and added two visual cues in Sketch:

-• a title bar, so it looks like a window from a real app,
+- a title bar, so it looks like a window from a real app,

-• a drop-shadow, to add depth and define its relation to other elements.
+- a drop-shadow to add depth and define its relation to other elements.

 We then created 122 pages in Scribus and 6 master templates, one for each tool category.
-We recreated the layout from Sketch: we put text and image frames, added placeholder text and screenshots, set page guidelines, and rearranged the images, depending on their number and relation:
+We recreated the layout from Sketch: we put text and image frames, added placeholder text and screenshots, set page guidelines, and rearranged the images depending on their number and relation:

-For a logo of each tool, we googled it and tried to find an iconic logo in a nice resolution.
+For the logo of each tool, we googled it and tried to find an iconic logo in a nice resolution.
 Not all apps had a logo that would fit into the little square space or transparency, so we had to edit them in GIMP.
 This taught us how important it is to have several variations of your logo:

 Next, we defined custom styles for each type of text.
 This way, if we changed our mind, we could tweak the font size in one place (the style), and each piece of text with that style would be updated automatically.